dynamoose/dynamoose/CLA.md

 present and future rights to this software under copyright law.
 ```

-On your first pull request you will be required to comment the test above to agree to the waiver.
+On your first pull request you will be required to comment the text above to agree to the waiver.